Whats in this section?

 If you have a physical disability or a long-term condition, Adult Social Care and other organisations in the independent and not-for-profit sectors may be able to signpost you to, or provide you with, a range of services to support you to live independently.
 There are also services available to support someone who may be your carer.

 As with all support from Adult Social Care, your needs must firstly be assessed to determine whether you are eligible for assistance and identify the best ways to support you regardless of eligibility.
 You may wish to discuss your needs with your family doctor in the first instance.
-Alternatively, you can contact local support organisations yourself.

 If Adult Social Care arranges a care home placement for you, there are a few things you should check.
 What choice of home do you have and is this restricted by the amount of care you need?
 Is the provision in accordance with Care Quality Commissions standards?
 Does the staff team in the home have good links with Adult Social Care?